Four Cs of a Diamond - Colour

 At the bottom of the chart are S-Z whose presence of colour is extremely visible.

-Are Fancy Coloured Diamonds the Same as Diamonds?
+Are Fancy Coloured Diamonds the Same as White Diamonds?

 Fancy coloured diamonds are renowned for their mesmerising colours of red, blue, pink and more.
 They are known as "fancy” colours and they have a separate grading to normal diamonds.

 Trivia - One in every 10,000 diamonds made are naturally coloured.

 The fancy colours are graded on their depth of colour.
 For example, light, vivid and intense.
 They have grown in popularity and have become fashion items.
 They have also been used to create some of the most expensive watches in the world.
 Check out our article: What is the Most Expensive Watch in the World?

 When profiling the diamond you want, it's necessary to have a clear indication of what setting you will put the diamond in.